conoro/hugo.conoroneill.com/content/post/inconceivablethat-word-i-do-not-think-it-means-what-you-think-it-means.md

----
++++
-title: "Inconceivable!....That word.
-I do not think it means what you think it means"
+title = "Inconceivable!....That word.
+I do not think it means what you think it means" slug = "inconceivablethat-word-i-do-not-think-it-means-what-you-think-it-means" date = "2005-04-21T08:21:00+00:00" id = 64 comment = false
-slug: "inconceivablethat-word-i-do-not-think-it-means-what-you-think-it-means"
-date: "2005-04-21T08:21:00+00:00"
-tags:
-id: 64
-comment: false
----
++++

 I wish someone had told me this in late 2001.